Why travel to Sri Lanka?

 Sri Lanka has some of the best beaches and surf in the world and most of that lovely surf energy is focused along the south coast in the surf hub of Weligama.

 Take a stroll down Weligama Beach and there’s no doubt that this is the case.
 Dotted with a large collection of surf schools, you can have your pick of the litter when it comes to instructors.
-The beginner size waves and predictable surf is the reason why so many gather here, and the economical prices reflect this.
+The beginner size waves and predictable surf is the reason why so many gather here, and the economic prices reflect this.

 Even if you aren’t big into water sports, booking a surf lesson is one of the best things to do in Weligama and I highly encourage you to try it at least once.